 - No facility may materially deviate from the proposed physical design of the facility, including its location, without department approval.

 - No facility may combine licensed facilities in a single location without department approval.

-The Facility License & Compliance section encourages all licensees to submit questions regarding compliance and next steps through the Facility License & Compliance Question and Comment Form.
+The Facility License & Compliance Unit encourages all licensees to submit questions regarding compliance and next steps through the Facility License & Compliance Question and Comment Form.